MSc in Applied Mathematics: Career Path

 What is an MSc in Applied Mathematics program?

-An MSc in Applied Mathematics is a graduate degree program that focuses on the application of mathematical principles and techniques to solve problems in various fields, such as engineering, physics, economics, and computer science.
+An MSc in Applied Mathematics is a graduate degree program that focuses on applying mathematical principles and techniques to solve problems in various fields, such as engineering, physics, economics, and computer science.

 What is the duration of the program?

-The duration of an MSc in Applied Mathematics program can vary, but most programs take about two years to complete on a full-time basis.
+The duration of an MSc in Applied Mathematics program can vary, but most programs take about two years to complete full-time.

 What are the admissions requirements for the program?